proxmox/proxmox-backup/docs/backup-client.rst

     load on your host, depending on the operations you perform on the mounted filesystem.

-To unmount the filesystem use the ``umount`` command on the mountpoint:
+To unmount the filesystem, use the ``umount`` command on the mount point:

 .. code-block:: console